marc2332/valin/readme.md

-# freya-editor
+# Simple code editor made with [Freya 🦀](https://github.com/marc2332/freya)

-This is a code editor that showcases how to use tree-sitter and freya together.
+This is a simple code editor that showcases how to use tree-sitter and freya together.

 WARNING ⚠️: the code sucks (sorry), it's not super efficient either, although it can handle a few thousands of lines without problem.
+Also, don't expect ctrl-c, ctrl-c, text selection, etc.. to work.

 this is how it looks: